D3SOX/browser-audio-tools/README.md

 # Browser Audio Tools (Client-Side)

-A Bun + TypeScript + React app for quick, in-browser audio tweaks: add pink/white noise and concatenate it with a track, extract the embedded cover image, retag WAV into MP3, or convert between audio formats. **All processing runs entirely in your browser** via `ffmpeg.wasm` — no server uploads, no size limits.
+A Bun + TypeScript + React app for quick, in-browser audio tweaks: add pink/white noise and concatenate it with a track, extract the embedded cover image, retag WAV into MP3, fix up MP3 tags, or convert between audio formats. **All processing runs entirely in your browser** via `ffmpeg.wasm` — no server uploads, no size limits.

 For broader, non-audio conversions, I recommend the open-source VERT project: [vert.sh](https://vert.sh/) / [github.com/VERT-sh/VERT](https://github.com/VERT-sh/VERT).
 This app stays focused on audio-specific workflows.